nickolashkraus/continuing-education/LFS151x/ch_06/notes.md

 1. Create a Deployment to bring up a ReplicaSet and pods.
 2. Check the status of a Deployment to see if it succeeds or not.
 3. Later, update that Deployment to recreate the pods (to use a new image).
-4. Rollback to an earlier Deployment revision if the current Deployment isn’t stable.
+4. Rollback to an earlier Deployment revision if the current Deployment isn't stable.
 5. Pause and resume a Deployment.
 Below we provide a [sample deployment](http://kubernetes.io/docs/user-guide/deployments):

 ```yaml